Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Abstract

 \section{Abstract}

-Embodied agents are increasingly expected to improve over time by updating their executable capabilities rather than rewriting the agent itself.
-Prior work has separately studied modular capability packaging, capability evolution, and runtime governance.
-However, a key systems problem remains underexplored: once an embodied capability module evolves into a new version, how can the hosting system deploy it safely without breaking policy constraints, execution assumptions, or recovery guarantees?

-In this paper we formulate \emph{governed capability evolution} as a first-class systems problem for embodied agents.
-We propose a lifecycle-aware upgrade framework in which every new capability version is treated as a \emph{governed deployment candidate} rather than an immediately executable replacement.
-The framework introduces four upgrade compatibility checks---interface compatibility, policy compatibility, behavioral safety, and recovery compatibility---and organizes them into a staged runtime pipeline comprising candidate validation, sandbox evaluation, shadow deployment, gated activation, online monitoring, and rollback.
+Software systems built from versioned AI components increasingly need lifecycle-time governance: when a capability module evolves into a new version, the hosting system must decide whether the new version may be activated safely, under what deployment conditions it should run, how it must be monitored, and when it should be rolled back.
+Existing software-deployment patterns (canary release, blue-green, feature flags, and MLOps pipelines) address parts of this loop but were designed for stateless web services rather than for stateful, policy-constrained runtimes that drive AI components in the field.
+We study this gap concretely in the setting of embodied agents, where capabilities are packaged as installable modules and the runtime enforces execution policies, recovery semantics, and behavioral constraints; once a capability module evolves into a new version, the hosting system must deploy it without breaking policy constraints, execution assumptions, or recovery guarantees.
+In this paper we formulate \emph{governed capability evolution} as a first-class software-lifecycle problem for AI-component-based systems.
+We propose a staged upgrade framework in which every new capability version is treated as a \emph{governed deployment candidate} rather than an immediately executable replacement.
+The framework introduces four upgrade compatibility checks (interface, policy, behavioral, and recovery) and organizes them into a staged runtime pipeline comprising candidate validation, sandbox evaluation, shadow deployment, gated activation, online monitoring, and rollback.
 We implement a reference prototype on a PyBullet-based manipulation testbed with ROS~2 middleware and evaluate it over 6~rounds of capability upgrade with 15~random seeds.
 Na\"ive upgrade achieves 72.9\% task success but drives unsafe activation to 60\% by the final round; governed upgrade retains comparable success (67.4\%) while maintaining zero unsafe activations across all rounds (Wilcoxon $p{=}0.003$).
 Shadow deployment reveals 40\% of upgrade regressions invisible to sandbox evaluation alone, and rollback succeeds in 79.8\% of post-activation drift scenarios.
-By extending runtime governance from action execution to capability evolution, this work takes a step toward making embodied capability growth a governed systems process.
+By extending runtime governance from action execution to capability evolution, this work takes a step toward making versioned AI-component upgrade a governed software-systems process.